kojq/gal/README.md

 ## Features

-- Installs basic applications as Flatpaks
+- Installs applications from Flathub
-- Installs fonts, tools, and applications from repositories
+- Installs fonts and tools from repositories
-- Enables ability to mount and unmount NTFS drives via the file manager
 - Enables core functions such as those found in DE settings

 ## Limitations